saivineethreddysuravi/sales-performance-dashboard/README.md

 *   **Q4 (October - December)** shows a consistent spike in sales volume, indicating strong seasonality.
 *   **Maharashtra** and **Madhya Pradesh** are the top-performing states in terms of total profit.

+## 🔮 Future Enhancements

+*   **Forecasting:** Implement Time Series Forecasting (ARIMA or Exponential Smoothing) to predict sales for the next quarter.
+*   **Customer Segmentation:** Use clustering techniques (K-Means) to identify high-value customer groups (RFM Analysis).
+*   **Row-Level Security (RLS):** Add role-based access for regional managers to view only their specific region's data.

+## 🤝 Contributing

+Contributions are welcome!
+If you have suggestions for improving the dashboard or find any issues, please feel free to:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature/NewFeature`).
+3. Commit your changes.
+4. Push to the branch.
+5. Open a Pull Request.

 ## 💻 How to Use

 1.  **Clone the repository:**